blueneogeo/xtend-tools/README.md

 - if it is a None<T>, it will complete the stream
 - if it is an Err<T>, it will tell the stream there was an error

-The value of this is that you can make lists of Opt<T> which will fully represent the stream of data.
+This allows you to create lists of Opt<T> which will fully represent a stream of data.
+It also makes for nice short code:

-	val stream = Long.stream << 4 << 2 << 5 << none // end the stream
+	val stream = Long.stream << 4 << 2 << 5 << none // end the stream, no need to call stream.complete
-	stream >> printUserStream // throw the result into another stream for async processing